The Banking Regulation Review: Monaco

 Unless provided to the contrary in the relevant contractual documentation, the transfer of ongoing business within the context of a merger or a split-off of a Monegasque credit institution would not require customer consent.
 The merger or split-off will have to be approved by the ACPR.
 If authorised, the merger or split-off will be published in the official legal gazette of Monaco allowing creditors to file an opposition.

 The year in review

-The main event impacting the Monegasque banking sector in 2018 was the promulgation of the AML Law.
-Pursuant to the Monetary Agreement, the fight against money laundering is an area in which Monaco is required to harmonise its legislation with EU legislation.
-As such, EU Directive 2015/849 was included under Annex B of the Monetary Agreement.
-The purpose of the AML Law was to achieve this harmonisation, and most of the provisions of the Directive are now reflected in the AML Law.
-There are, however, still some specificities in the Monegasque legislation that a foreign banking group must be aware of when implementing their compliance procedures at the level of their Monegasque branch or subsidiary.
+The main event that impacted the Monegasque banking sector in 2020 was the promulgation of the AML Law.
+Pursuant to the Monetary Agreement, the fight against money laundering is an area in which Monaco is required to harmonise its legislation with the EU legislation.
+As such, the fifth AML Directive was included under Annex B of the Monetary Agreement.
+The AML Law aims to update and strengthen the mechanism for the fight against money laundering, terrorist financing and corruption, in accordance with Monaco's international commitments.
+Indeed, its purpose is to take into account the latest recommendations made by the Financial Action Task Force and to introduce measures with equivalent effect to those provided for by the fifth AML Directive.
+There are, however, still some specificities in the Monegasque legislation that a foreign banking group must be aware of when implementing its compliance procedures at the level of its Monegasque branch or subsidiary.

 Outlook and conclusions

 The banking sector in Monaco is extremely stable, and the number of credit institutions present in the territory remains constant from year to year.
 At the same time, the amount of assets deposited in Monegasque financial institutions increases from year to year, and Monegasque credit institutions have a good solvency ratio.